bmillare/dj/README.md

 # File Directory Structure

--The design of the directory hierarchy is based of the design of linux's specifically, gentoo's
+* The design of the directory hierarchy is based of the design of linux's specifically, gentoo's
--combined with chroot, every time you create a directory with these subdirectories, you create a new system, thus you can have many clojure systems on one computer
+* combined with chroot, every time you create a directory with these subdirectories, you create a new system, thus you can have many clojure systems on one computer
--the only way to run concurrently different systems is (under unix) to create new bash environments each time
+* the only way to run concurrently different systems is (under unix) to create new bash environments each time

 bin/